 The Audit Committee selects and retains an independent registered public accounting firm as the Company's independent auditor and assists the Board in overseeing (1) the integrity of the Company's financial statements, (2) the independent auditor's qualifications and independence, (3) the performance of the Company's internal audit function and independent auditor, and (4) the compliance by the Company with legal and regulatory requirements.
 The Board of Directors has adopted a written charter for the Audit Committee that addresses the responsibilities of the Audit Committee.
-This charter, as amended and restated October 29, 2007, is available on the Company's website.
+This charter is available on the "Investors" page of our website at www.fairisaac.com.